Prairie Paws Animal Shelter’s Mission Statement is to provide compassionate care and placement for animals in need.

 Where Are We Now?

 Prairie Paws Animal Shelter has grown tremendously but is still a private, non-profit 501(c)(3) animal shelter operating under the same philosophies with which it was established over 70 years ago.
-Roughly 1,000 animals a year are sheltered here, being rehabilitated until they are ready for a new home.
-Prairie Paws Animal Shelter is over 14,000 square feet in size and sits centered on 10 acres of Kansas Prairie.
-The Board of Directors, staff and volunteers take pride in implementing best practice policies to ensure Prairie Paws remains a no-kill facility for years to come.
+Roughly 2,500 animals a year are sheltered at our two facilities, being rehabilitated until they are ready for a new home.
+The Ottawa location is over 14,000 square feet in size and sits centered on 10 acres of Kansas Prairie.